 If roller blinds and sheers aren’t your thing, there are loads of other options on the market you should consider.
 But if you truly do wanna make a house feel like a home, you gotta up your window game!

-And Some Smaller Elements that make an Impact
+9. Some Smaller Elements Make an Impact

 OK, so there are some smaller decorative elements that can make a house feel like a home.
 Here are a few things you need to go out and buy immediately if not sooner: